Quantum Lazy Sampling and Game-Playing Proofs for Quantum Indifferentiability: Second Proof of Lemma

-\begin{proof}[of Lemma~\ref{lem:prfind-preim-coll}] In Lemma~\ref{lem:prfind-preim-coll} we prove a bound on the probability of finding a database fulfilling the relation of collision or a preimage of 0.
+\begin{proof}[Proof of Lemma~\ref{lem:prfind-preim-coll}] In Lemma~\ref{lem:prfind-preim-coll} we prove a bound on the probability of finding a database fulfilling the relation of collision or a preimage of 0.
 This event of finding is denoted by $ \Find $.
 This relation is crucial in the proof of quantum indifferentiability of the sponge construction.

 The first observation of the proof is that the probability of $\Find$ is the sum of probabilities that after the $ i $’th query we find a database that fulfills the relation given that we did not find such database in any previous query.
 Hence, the proof focuses on calculating this probability for any $ i $ and then performing the sum.

 It is in general challenging to calculate such probability, and especially challenging to write out the joint state of the adversary and the oracle after $ i $ queries to the punctured oracle.
-Our solution to this challenge is to define an auxiliary state, called the \emph{good} state, such that we exactly know what it looks like.
+Our solution to this challenge is to define an auxiliary state, called the \emph{good} state $ \ket{\Psi^{\Good}_i} $.
+This is an auxiliary state of the adversary and the oracle register that is easier to handle from the true state $ \ket{\Phi_i} $ resulting from the interaction of $ \advA $ with the punctured oracle.

 In a hybrid argument we introduce a sum over differences between the actual state and the good state.
 This is the focal point of our proof, if we find this difference, then we can work with the good state and calculate the bound on $ \Find $ much easier.
-Technically the most difficult part of our proof is bounding the norm of the difference of the actual and the good states, it is the topic of the first Claim of the proof of Lemma~\ref{lem:prfind-preim-coll}.
+Technically the most difficult part of our proof is bounding the norm of the difference of the actual and the good states, it is the topic of section~\ref{sec:bound-step} and Lemma~\ref{lem:lazy-step}.

 The second important technical part is calculating the norm of finding a database that fulfills the relation in the good state after a query.
 Thankfully, after the analysis of the first problem we mentioned it is a relatively easy task.